edgio-docs/edgio-docs/src/pages/guides/webapp_cdn_getting_started.md

 title: Web CDN
 ---

-Deploying your web application behind {{ PRODUCT_NAME }} is the fastest and easiest way to start seeing the performance benefits made possible by the {{ PRODUCT_NAME }} edge network.
+Deploying your web application behind {{ PRODUCT_NAME }} is the fastest and easiest way to start seeing the performance benefits made possible by the {{ PRODUCT_EDGE }} network.
 In this guide we'll show you how to:

 - Create a new {{ PRODUCT_NAME }} project
 - Configure edge caching using EdgeJS